georgyorgy1/padmebot_v2/README.md

 Welcome to PadmeBot v2.11

 NOTE: Master branch is outdated.
-All new/experimental code shall be added in the dev branch.
+All new/experimental code shall be added in this branch.

 What is PadmeBot?
 PadmeBot is a shitposting bot based on AestheticsBot and inspired by MarcyBot.
 The original PadmeBot codebase was so hard to maintain that a new one had to be written.